 How do I know if I had an anxiety attack?

-If you had abrupt, intense, and severe feelings of panic or dread in addition to physical symptoms like sweating, lightheadedness, shaking, fast pulse, and dyspnea, you may have been having an anxiety attack.
+If you had abrupt, intense, and severe feelings of panic or dread in addition to physical symptoms like sweating, lightheadedness, shaking, a fast pulse, and dyspnea, you may have been having an anxiety attack.